Avizc/avizc.github.io/_posts/2018-05-17-aboard-the-gi-train.md

 A **.gir* file is really just an XML file but written in the [GIR XML format](https://developer.gnome.org/gi/stable/gi-gir-reference.html).
 A simple and short example of one is the [gir/fontconfig-2.0.gir](https://gitlab.gnome.org/GNOME/gobject-introspection/blob/master/gir/fontconfig-2.0.gir).
 The directory it's in has a few others to check out!

-Here's an example GIR depicting our current scenario:
+Here's a high-level skeleton GIR example depicting our current scenario:

 ```
 <?xml version="1.0"?>